guilhermefarto/ant-colony-optimization/README.md

 The size of the food can be modified by pressing <kbd>=</kbd> (to increase food size) or <kbd>-</kbd> (to decrease food size).

-Each food block will contain a value ranging from 4 to 10 randomly.
+Each (block of) food will contain a random value ranging from 4 to 10.
 In this way, the ACO simulation can exercise the algorithm considering that food is available in varying quantities (larger ones and smaller ones) - just as in the real world.

-This value range can be modified in the Food class constructor method based on the following `snippet`:
+This value range can be modified in the constructor method of the Food class based on the following `snippet`:

 ```python
 	this.value = (int) random(4, 10);
 ```

-Food will cease to exist when its value is equal to or less than 0.
+Food will cease to exist when its value is equal to or less than zero (0).
 This means that one or more ants have already withdrawn (or bitten) the food completely.

 * **Pheromone.pde**